Heart of Ice (Batman: The Animated Series): Legacy

 In February 2002, to celebrate the tenth anniversary of Batman: The Animated Series, polls were held at the website The World's Finest to determine the best episode of the show.
-"Heart of Ice" was the winner and so received its own subsite, complete with exclusive comments on the episode provided by Bruce Timm, Paul Dini and other officials behind the show.
+"Heart of Ice" was the winner and so received its own subsite, complete with exclusive comments on the episode provided by Bruce Timm, Paul Dini, and other officials behind the show.
 In 2005, Wizard Magazine selected this episode as the best of the series.

 This episode is widely considered the best individual episode of Batman: The Animated Series.
-Some fans considered the execution for "Heart of Ice" to be "nearly flawless," with both comic and animation fans appreciating the revamp of the Mr. Freeze character.
+Some fans considered the execution for "Heart of Ice" to be "nearly flawless," with both comic and animation fans appreciating the revamp of Mr. Freeze.
 This episode provided such a burst in the popularity of the character that his comics' counterpart had his origins retconned to more closely resemble this episode.
 This brought about his resurrection in the comics and introduced Nora Fries to the comics as well.
-His origin was also used in the 1997 film Batman & Robin, which featured Mr. Freeze as one of its primary villains.
+His origin was also used in the 1997 film Batman & Robin, which featured Freeze as one of its primary villains.

 The episode was included among the extra features of the two-disc and Blu-ray editions of the film Batman: Gotham Knight.

 The plot and premise of the episode are integrated into Mr. Freeze's origin in the 2011 video game Batman: Arkham City (also written by Paul Dini) - in one of his interview tapes with Hugo Strange, Freeze recounts the events that led him to become a supervillain and the story closely resembles the episode.
-The 2014 Batman: Arkham Origins DLC campaign "Cold, Cold Heart" incorporated several elements of "Heart of Ice".
+The 2014 Batman: Arkham Origins DLC campaign "Cold, Cold Heart" incorporated several elements of "Heart of Ice" like Ferris Boyle.

 In Injustice 2, Mr. Freeze (who is a special skin of fellow ice villain Captain Cold) alludes heavily to the episode, mentioning how he misses being able to feel and also how determined he is to cure Nora's condition.